 I love this image taken just yesterday.
 While I was just walking around viewing some of the hundreds of photography exhibits during this year’s’ Contact Photography Festival.’
 This old man cycling was a sudden surprise.
 I was just about to cross the street of Dundas when he happened across my path.
 I quickly took a series of shots, but sadly only two were in focus.
 This one where he was on more of an angle, and another where he was dead on as I was manually panning.

 When shooting street photography in Toronto or any other location, the lesson learned from this series of shots is to keep your camera setting ready for anything.
-I made the mistake of having the camera setting set for some back street laneway architecture shots (1/160 shutter and f/11, auto ISO) and lost the possibility of some even more interesting shots from a fast-moving subject.
+I made the mistake of having the camera setting set for some back street laneway architecture shots and lost the possibility of some even more interesting shots from a fast-moving subject.
 I usually try to keep my camera set to capture any spontaneous event that requires you to instantly lift the camera and shoot.
-In good light, I try and have my shutter speed set to 1/400 (or more) and depth of field set to f/6.3.
 With these settings, you will capture fast-moving objects and keep them tact sharp.

 Copyright: Dan Kosmayer